sweetpea-org/sweetpea-py/docs/_source/api/main.rst

    :return: a block description
    :rtype: Block

+.. class:: sweetpea.NestedBlock(design, crossing, constraints=None, num_permutations=None, permutation_factor_name="order")

+   Creates an experiment description that repeats an `inner block` as consecutive windows while holding selected `external factors` constant within each window.

+   The :class:`.NestedBlock` class combines exactly one `inner block` (a :class:`.CrossBlock`) with one or more external factors.
+   When a sequence of trials is generated, each window consists of a complete run of the `inner block`;
+   `external factors` in the design remain constant throughout that window and may change only between windows.

+   The `design` argument lists the `inner block` and the `external factors` used to form windows.
+The `crossing` argument must list all `external factors` from design, and it may optionally include the `inner block` itself:

+   If `crossing` lists only the `external factors`, each window reuses the `inner block` exactly as defined, and windows are balanced across the `external factor` combinations.

+   If `crossing` also lists the `inner block`, the order of the `inner block`’s trial combinations is allowed to vary between windows.
+In that case, `num_permutations` can be used to limit how many distinct permutations appear; a hidden ordering factor is added automatically using permutation_factor_name.

+   Constraints and derivations defined on the `inner block` are reused inside every window.
+Constraints supplied in constraints apply at the outer level (across windows).
+   The number of trials in each generated sequence is determined by the size of one `inner block` run (including any preamble that the inner block requires due to derived factors) multiplied by the number of windows, which is the product of the counterbalancing `external factors`.

+   If the `inner block` is included in crossing, the number of trials is multiplied by `num_permutations` or the full number of distinct permutations when `num_permutations` is not specified.

+   `Design` must contain exactly one inner block and one or more `external factors`.

+   Every `external factor` listed in `design` must also be listed in the `crossing`.
+The `inner block` itself does not have to be included in `crossing`, unless you want different permutations between windows.
+   An example illustrating the the usage of :class:`.NestedBlock` is shown in
+   :ref:`Using NestedBlockk <nestedblock-example>` section.

+   :param design: one `inner block` plus the `external factors`
+   :type design: List[Union[Factor, MultiCrossBlock]]
+   :param crossing: all `external factors` from `design`;
+                    optionally include the `inner block`
+                    to allow different `inner block` orders per window
+   :type crossing: List[Union[Factor, MultiCrossBlock]]
+   :param constraints: outer-level constraints;
+                       `inner block` constraints are inherited automatically
+   :type constraints: List[Constraint]
+   :param num_permutations: when the inner block is included in crossing,
+                            `num_permutations` decides the number of distinct
+                            `inner block` orders across windows.
+When it is not specified, the full permutation will be used.
+   :type num_permutations: Optional[int]
+   :param permutation_factor_name: base name for the hidden ordering factor
+                                   when `inner block` order varies.
+   :type permutation_factor_name: str
+   :return: a block description
+   :rtype: Block

 .. function:: sweetpea.synthesize_trials(block, samples=10, sampling_strategy=IterateGen)

    Given an experiment description, generates multiple blocks of trials.